 If the price of the option was less than $2000 the option will expire worthless.
 The payout function can be seen as:

 Using UMA's infrastructure, a team can create a covered call option using the UMA EMP contract template.
 These covered calls are European style options which are only redeemable at the time of expiry.

 - To create your own options you can make use of one of the currently approved price identifiers and collateral types.
 If your price price identifiers or collateral typesis not approved you can follow our UMIP process to get your specific requirements approved.

-- You can then launch your contracting by following the EMP launch tutorial.
-Be sure to include the covered call from our financial product library
+- You can then launch your contracting by following the LSP launch tutorial.
+You will need to include a covered call Financial Product Library address as a parameter.
+For a list of these, refer to the launch-emp stub repo from the tutorial.

 With the contracts being cash settled, the terms of the contract remaining constant throughout, and positions always being fully collateralized by definition, there is no need to manage your position or run liquidation bots.

 - Then to wrap up you should choose the strike price and the starting price of your option.
 First choose the strike price (the price the collateral will be sold for) and then use an options pricing calculator to derive the starting price.
 An exmample of such a calculator can be this Black Scholes Calculator.

 There are a number of reasons for call options in the traditional financial world.
 Some of the reasons translate to the DeFi space as well as open new use cases such as: